berkeley-scf/tutorial-string-processing/text-manipulation.md

-A few of the basic R functions for manipulating strings are *paste*, *strsplit*, and *substring*. *paste* and *strsplit* are basically inverses of each other: *paste* concatenates together an arbitrary set of strings (or a vector, if using the *collapse* argument) with a user-specified separator character, while *strsplit* splits apart based on a delimiter/separator. *substring* splits apart the elements of a character vector based on fixed widths. *nchar* returns the number of characters in a string.
+A few of the basic R functions for manipulating strings are *paste*, *strsplit*, and *substring*. *paste* and *strsplit* are basically inverses of each other:

+-   *paste* concatenates together an arbitrary set of strings (or a vector, if using the *collapse* argument) with a user-specified separator character
+-   *strsplit* splits apart based on a delimiter/separator
+-   *substring* splits apart the elements of a character vector based on fixed widths
+-   *nchar* returns the number of characters in a string.

 Note that all of these operate in a vectorized fashion.

 ``` r
 out <- paste("My", "name", "is", "Chris", ".", sep = " ")